DavidJGChen/bandit-exploration/paper/progress.typ

 == Problem formulation

-== Dataset
+== Dataset (bandit simulation)

-All "data" is generated ad-hoc during simulations.
+All relevant "data" is generated online (ad-hoc) during simulations.
 Outcomes associated with specific distributions are generated randomly using existing libraries, such as `numpy.random` and `scipy.stats`.

 For example, in a Bernoulli bandit instance, the initial parameters $theta_k$ across $K$ arms are generated independently from a continuous uniform distribution on $[0,1]$ using `np.random.uniform`.
 The subsequent rewards are then generated using an indicator function implemented using `np.random.rand`.
 These are generated as needed during simulation.

-== Baseline
+== Baseline (simple algorithms)

-My baseline involves implementation of simple non-adaptive algorithms for the beta-Bernoulli bandit setting.
+The baseline involves implementation of simple non-adaptive exploration algorithms for the beta-Bernoulli bandit setting.
 These include a random strategy, various $epsilon$-greedy strategies, and explore-then-commit.

-The random strategy simply chooses an action, uniformly at random from the set of available actions, at each time-step.
+The random strategy simply chooses an action uniformly at random from the set of available actions, at each time-step.
 This is mainly chosen to demonstrate a worst-case upper bound on regret for all subsequent algorithms.

-The $epsilon$-greedy algorithms involve choosing a uniformly random action at each time period with probability $epsilon_t$, and otherwise choosing the action with the highest point estimate of mean reward.
+The $epsilon$-greedy algorithms involve choosing a uniformly random action at each time period with probability $epsilon_t$, and otherwise choosing the action with the maximum point-estimate of the mean reward.
 Notably $epsilon_t$ can vary over time, but overall this class of algorithms is still classified into the non-adaptive exploration category, given it does not change its exploration strategy based on the realized history.

 Some examples of valid choices of $epsilon_t$ are:
 - Constant (ex. $epsilon_t = epsilon in [0, 1)$),